Exercise, Nutrition, Lifestyle and Multiple Sclerosis MS

 4D Personal Training and Multiple Sclerosis MS

-So if you have Multiple Sclerosis, or know somebody with the condition, we urge you to get in touch and start training, either in person with one of our local trainers, or by signing up to the 4D Online Personal Training Programme and receiving the individual guidance and support you deserve.
+So if you have Multiple Sclerosis, or know somebody with the condition, we urge you to get in touch and start training.
+We are very happy to co-ordinate training with your Physiotherapist or Consultant, and help you find relevant therapists and nutritionists where required.